Ryan McCartan: Early life

-McCartan was born in Excelsior, Minnesota.
-His father, Conn McCartan, was the principal at Eden Prairie High School in Eden Prairie, Minnesota.
+McCartan was born Ryan Jerome McCartan on June 14, 1993, in Excelsior, Minnesota and graduated from Minnetonka High School in 2011 where he had been part of the Minnetonka Theatre.
+His father, Conn McCartan, was the principal at Eden Prairie High School in Eden Prairie, Minnesota until his retirement in June 2023.

 Career

 McCartan began his career with a minor part in the stage version of Disney's High School Musical in 2007.
 In 2011 he starred in the titular role in Minnesota's first regional production of The Phantom of the Opera.
 That same year, he won Best Performance by an Actor at the Jimmy Awards, given out by The Broadway League to the top performers in high school musical productions.

-McCartan also originated the role of Jason Dean in the original off-Broadway cast of the musical Heathers, which ran from March through August 2014, after playing the role in the Los Angeles tryout in 2013.
+McCartan originated the role of Jason Dean in the original Off-Broadway cast of the musical Heathers, which ran from March through August 2014.
+He previously played the role in the 2013 world premiere of the musical in Los Angeles.

-In 2013, McCartan began playing the recurring role of Diggie on the Disney Channel comedy Liv and Maddie.
-In 2015 he starred in the direct-to-video film R.L.
+In July 2013, McCartan began playing the recurring role of Diggie on the Disney Channel comedy Liv and Maddie.
+He was in the show until the finale, which aired on March 24, 2017.

+In 2015, he starred in the direct-to-video film R.L.
 Stine's Monsterville: Cabinet of Souls.
-In 2016 McCartan was cast in the lead role of Brad Majors in the 2016 Fox musical television film The Rocky Horror Picture Show: Let's Do the Time Warp Again.

 In May 2015, Dove Cameron announced that she and McCartan were officially forming a pop duo and would be releasing their first original song.
 In September 2015, they announced their group's name would be The Girl and the Dreamcatcher, and their first video was released in October 2015.
 The pair broke up in October 2016.

+In 2016 McCartan was cast in the lead role of Brad Majors in the 2016 Fox musical television film The Rocky Horror Picture Show: Let's Do the Time Warp Again.